Audit Committee Charter

 From Appalachian State University Policy Manual

-1.1 Appalachian State University has chosen to use the North Carolina Office of the State Auditor (the “State Auditor”) to conduct its annual financial audits.
-The State Auditor determines staff assignments for individual audits, including rotation of Audit managers for each audit client.
-In addition, constituent institutions have internal audit departments to address the institution’s operating risks and internal controls, review the effectiveness and efficiencies of programs, conduct investigative audits when necessary, and perform other audit-related activities.
-The UNC Board of Governors has required that the Board of Trustees of each UNC constituent institution have an active committee generally responsible for audit activities and reporting to the Board of Trustees and UNC Board of Governors, and whose purpose, duties and responsibilities are described below.
+1.1 Appalachian State University (the “University”) has chosen to use the North Carolina Office of the State Auditor (the “State Auditor”) to conduct its annual financial audits.
+The University of North Carolina (“UNC”) Board of Governors has required that the Board of Trustees of each UNC constituent institution have an active audit committee reporting to the Board of Trustees and UNC Board of Governors, and whose purpose, duties and responsibilities are described below.

 3.1 Financial Expert

 - is someone who has an understanding of generally accepted accounting principles and financial statements

 4.1.1 In discharging its responsibilities, the Committee will have unrestricted access to members of management, employees, and relevant information it considers necessary to discharge its duties.
 The Committee also will have unrestricted access to records, data, and reports.
 If access to requested documents is denied due to legal or confidentiality reasons, the Committee will follow a prescribed, Board-approved mechanism for resolution of the matter.